bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/e/ElectroMagneticStandardsCompliance_2waDzwzkPEmfBnDmVCqDVK/Documentation.md

-Information about compliance with regard to EMC related standards.
+Information about compliance with regard to electro magnetic related standards.